belzetrigger/domoticz-FritzPresence/README.md

 To send magic packet just click on an `off` device to switch it on.
 WOL works only for ethernet.
 And the hardware must support it!
 For example the network adapter on Raspberry Pi 3 does not support it.

 ## Bugs and ToDos
-- integrate a threshold, when it is more stressless for router to get full device list and parse this, instead of getting 20 devices/host information
+- integrate a threshold, when it is more stress-less for router to get full device list and parse this, instead of getting 20 devices/host information
 - at the moment support for python plugin rename a device is quite bad, so we use JSON-API call
 - On windows system changing icons for sensors did not work, so it's standard switch icon.
 - On windows system "update" the hardware breaks imported python libs.
 Plugin can not get data from FritzBox.
 But after restart services it works fine.